-The sakura treats pictured here are from Urata in B1 level of the Daiwa Department Store, just 450 meters from Kaname Inn.
+The sakura treats pictured here are from Urata and Mameya Bankyu stores in B1 level of the Daiwa Department Store, just 450 meters from Kaname Inn.

 Half a decade ago Ryann fell off a bus and then fell in love with this traditional-crafts and ice-cream-consuming capital of Japan.
 Editor and amateur photographer with a penchant for nature and history.
 Not actually fifty songbirds in a trench coat.